MooM00/ae6/docs/README.md

 These names are:
 *if, *set, *can, *exit, *attr*

-Se geConst.pm below for information on constants.
+See geConst.pm below for information on constants.